There are only three living species of manatees and one of dugong being the only four species of the order Sirenia.

 What is a baby manatee called?

-Manatee youngs are called calves.
+Manatee young are called calves.

 What do Sea Cows eat?